 This location is reserved for the peripherals interrupt service program.
+The peripherals include a DTMF generator and FSK decoder.
 When the DTMF generator is operated in burst mode, it will generate an interrupt after 1 burst cycle is finished.
-If this interrupt occurred, the peripheral interrupt is enabled and the stack is not full, the program begins execution at location 0010H.
+When the FSK decoder detects a ringer or line reversal or FSK carrier signal or FSK packet data, the FSK interrupt is also generated.
+If these interrupts occurred, the peripheral interrupt is enabled and the stack is not full, the program begins execution at location 0010H.
+The programmer could distinguish from these interrupts from the DTMFC and FSKS register.